pabloripoll/docker-platform-nginx-nodejs-22-pgsql-17.5/README.md

 - NodeJS 22.16 *(upgradable)*
 <br>

-<font color="orange"><b>IMPORTANT:</b></font> There is a `.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container if no GNU Make is available on developer's machine.
-Otherwise, it is not required to create its `.env` manually file for building the container.
+> **Note**: There is a `./platform/nginx-nodejs/docker/.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container.
+Otherwise, if no GNU Make is available on developer's machine, it is required to create its `.env` manually to build the container.

-API environment: `./platform/nginx-nodejs/docker/.env`
+API environment file content at `./platform/nginx-nodejs/docker`:
 ```bash
 COMPOSE_PROJECT_LEAD="myproj"
 COMPOSE_PROJECT_CNET="mp-dev"